Retail export scheme

 How do refund agents operate the scheme?

-A Value-Added Tax (VAT) refund agent provides a tourist or traveller with a refund of VAT incurred on purchases.
-Refunds are made only in accordance with the rules of the scheme.
+A Value-Added Tax (VAT) refund agent provides a tourist or traveller with a refund of VAT incurred on qualifying goods, subject to the conditions of the scheme.

 The refund agent may act: